belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Analysis: the skimming
 ----------------------

-After data procesing, the mDST files are finally available for analysis.
+After data processing, the mDST files are finally available for analysis.
 While it's possible to run directly on them, it's however quite inconvenient.
 The mDST contain all the events that have been acquired, while usually an analysis needs only a very small fraction of them, not to mention that several analyses may share the need to reconstruct the same objects (countless